 The Rohingya people are an ethnic minority group in Myanmar.
 Since the early 1990s, they have faced discrimination and violence, forcing many to flee the country.
 Myanmar’s government considers them illegal immigrants from Bangladesh

-.
-Most recently, in August 2017, more than 720,000 Rohingya refugees fled escalating violence in Myanmar’s Rakhine state.
-The vast majority settled in refugee camps in Cox’s Bazar, Bangladesh.
+have fled to Bangladesh to escape the escalating violence in Myanmar’s Rakhine state.
+The vast majority settled in refugee camps in Cox’s Bazar.

 One of the camps, Kutupalong, is the largest refugee settlement in the world, hosting over 600,000 people in an area of about 13 square kilometres.
 The majority of the Rohingya refugees are women and children – 40 per cent are children under 12.